Last updated on August 11th, 2021 at 01:24 pm

 Why should you visit the Parque Conmemorativo Inflexión?

+As part of your Pablo Escobar tour, you will visit this park that was once owned by the notorious drug lord.
+Here you will see how the city has transformed his former estate into a public space for peace and reconciliation.
 This park is not a symbol for the perpetrators, but for the victims.
 You can find plaques and posters commemorating all civilians and police officers who were killed in the drug trade.

 It is a park that invites you to rest and reflect.
 It is also a place to demystify Pablo Escobar because we must always remember that what he represented was one of Colombia’s darkest times.